racxxhel/Assignment3/README.md

 ![User interface for inputting context, question and optional True Answer](./Application_Example_photo_1.png)

-The application then displays the predictions from both models.
+The application displays the predictions from both models.
 In this example, the LoRA model correctly extracts the full date ("8 october 1949"), achieving a perfect F1 score.
 In contrast, the (IA)³ model extracts only a partial answer ("1949"), resulting in a lower score.
 This demonstrates the app's utility in highlighting the nuanced performance differences between the two fine-tuning methods.

 ![Side-by-side comparison of LoRA and (IA)³ model outputs](./Application_Example_photo_2.png)

 ## Conclusion:
 This project successfully implemented and compared two distinct parameter-efficient fine-tuning (PEFT) methods such as LoRA and (IA)³ for adapting a pretrained DistilBERT model to the task of extractive question answering.
 The experimental results clearly demonstrate that LoRA was the superior method for this task, achieving a significantly higher F1 score of 72.88 compared to 41.81 from the (IA)³ model.
 While LoRA delivered better performance, the (IA)³ method was even more parameter-efficient, highlighting a crucial trade-off between predictive accuracy and the number of trainable parameters.
-The key takeaway is that the choice of PEFT method is not trivial; for this task, an additive method that learns updates to the model's weights (LoRA) proved more effective than a multiplicative method that rescales existing activations ((IA)³).
+The key takeaway is that the choice of PEFT method is not trivial, for this task, an additive method that learns updates to the model's weights (LoRA) proved more effective than a multiplicative method that rescales existing activations ((IA)³).